fancygaphtrn/fancygaphtrn.github.io/README.md

-# fancygaphtrn.github.io
-My person playground of things I like to do.

 This is the personal playground of Tod Price, a.k.a HTRN.
 This is where I post information on my crafts, interests, hobbies and other things, the Internet community may find of interest.

 So what is a HTRN?
 A HTRN is a **H**igh **T**ech **R**ed **N**eck.
 This is a nick name I acquired working the tech industry.
 Not a real "Redneck", but people in the city thought I was one.
 I am a person that city people consider maybe a hick or a country boy.
 Why, because I am different and not part of their rat race.
 I am happy with the little things in life and very comfortable with technology.
 I actually find it easy to apply.